chaimaanairi/marvel-api-data-test/README.md

 ## Project Structure

 - `generate_hash.py`: Generates the required hash and timestamp for API authentication.
-- `fetch_characters.py`: Fetches character data (names and comic counts) from the Marvel API and saves it to a CSV file.
+- `fetch_characters.py`: Fetches character data (names and comic counts) from the Marvel API, sorted alphabetically by character name, and saves it to a CSV file.
 - `visualize_data.py`: Reads the CSV file and visualizes the data with a bar chart using `matplotlib`.
 - `marvel_characters.csv`: The output CSV file containing the character names and comic counts.